olgabrukman/tutorial-docs/KAFKA.md

 https://kafka.apache.org/intro
 Kafka is essentially a commit log with a very simplistic data structure.
 It just so happens to be exceptionally fault-tolerant, horizontally scalable, and capable of handling huge throughput.
 This has made Kafka extremely popular for many large enterprise organisations, where applications range from pub-sub messaging to log aggregation.

-Kafka is generally used for two broad classes of applications:
+*Kafka is generally used for two broad classes of applications:*
 + Building real-time streaming data pipelines that reliably get data between systems or applications
 + Building real-time streaming applications that transform or react to the streams of data

-Concepts:
-+ Kafka is run as a cluster on one or more servers that can span multiple data centers.
+Kafka is run as a cluster on one or more servers that can span multiple data centers.
-+ The Kafka cluster stores streams of records in categories called topics.
+The Kafka cluster stores streams of records in categories called topics.
-+ Each record consists of a key, a value, and a timestamp.
+Each record consists of a key, a value, and a timestamp.

-Kafka has four core APIs:
+*Kafka has four core APIs:*
 + The Producer API allows an application to publish a stream of records to one or more Kafka topics.
 + The Consumer API allows an application to subscribe to one or more topics and process the stream of records produced to them.